incisrdg/BB510-610_fall_2025/Week 10: Molecular docking pipeline: module 1 (Digital Representations of Molecules) and module 2 (Exploring Chemical and Biological Data With BidingDB and the RDKit)/Week 10: Molecular docking pipeline: module 1 (Digital Representations of Molecules) and module 2 (Exploring Chemical and Biological Data With BidingDB and the RDKit).md

 ## 📝 Take-home work (The deadline is 12:00 a.m. on the same day)

-Here is a mini “name-that-ligand” quiz.
 Try to guess each molecule from its SMILES.
-Please report the name of each ligand and try to draw the chemical structure.
+Please report the name of each molecule and try to draw the chemical structure.

 1) Oc1ccccc1
 2) c1ncc[nH]1